 - Review and balance your account statements on a regular basis.
 Watch for any transactions showing unfamiliar payees and amounts you do not recognize.
 The more often you review your statements, the simpler it will be to detect fraudulent activity on your account.
 If you have Internet access to any of your accounts, including your accounts with The Principal, review the activity in these accounts on a regular basis.

 - Do not write the full account number in correspondence to or on checks written for payment on an account to a creditor.
 For example, it is best to write only the last four to eight digits of a credit card account number on the check.
-Rather than writing a check, it is better to use Principal Bank’s Online Bill Pay features and/or an automatic ACH capability to further minimize correspondence by mail.
+Rather than writing a check, it is better to use your bank's Online Bill Pay features and/or an automatic ACH capability to further minimize correspondence by mail.

 - Always report any unknown activity or unauthorized transactions on your accounts to your financial institution immediately